digris/doc-openbroadcast-platform/source/application/library/index.rst

 Tags
 ----

-One or more keyword/s to help/s describe the artist(i.e. the music genre, instruments, profession).
+One or more keyword(s) to help describe the artist(i.e. the music genre, instruments, profession).

 .. figure:: img/artist-form-tags.png